 In this overview, you will learn about the benefits and capabilities of intent recognition.
-The Cognitive Services Speech SDK provides two ways to recognize intents, both described below.
+The Azure AI Speech SDK provides two ways to recognize intents, both described below.
 An intent is something the user wants to do: book a flight, check the weather, or make a call.
-Using intent recognition, your applications, tools, and devices can determine what the user wants to initiate or do based on options you define in the Intent Recognizer or LUIS.
+Using intent recognition, your applications, tools, and devices can determine what the user wants to initiate or do based on options you define in the Intent Recognizer or Conversational Language Understanding (CLU) model.

 The Speech SDK provides an embedded pattern matcher that you can use to recognize intents in a very strict way.
 This is useful for when you need a quick offline solution.
 This works especially well when the user is going to be trained in some way or can be expected to use specific phrases to trigger intents.
 For example: "Go to floor seven", or "Turn on the lamp" etc. It is recommended to start here and if it no longer meets your needs, switch to using CLU or a combination of the two.

 Use pattern matching if:

 - You're only interested in matching strictly what the user said.
 These patterns match more aggressively than conversational language understanding (CLU).

 - You don't have access to a CLU model, but still want intents.